What is ‘Dissenting Experience’?

 (b) Other publications:

-- Michael Davies, Anne Dunan-Page and Joel Halcomb (eds), Church Life in Seventeenth-Century England: Pastors, Congregations, and the Experience of Dissent (OUP, under contract for 2017).
+- Michael Davies, Anne Dunan-Page and Joel Halcomb (eds), Church Life in Seventeenth-Century England: Pastors, Congregations, and the Experience of Dissent (forthcoming in 2019 with OUP).

 - Michael Davies, Anne Dunan-Page and Joel Halcomb (eds), Dissenting Hands (1500–1700), an issue of Bunyan Studies: A Journal of Reformation Nonconformist Culture (2016).

-(c) The ‘Dissenting Experience’ conference series: These three annual conferences organised by Anne, Michael, and Joel have been exploring the religious and social experiences the gathered Churches and their members during the seventeenth and eighteenth centuries.
-The third and final conference will take place on Saturday 14 November 2015 at Dr Williams’s Library, London.
-Read more
+(c) The ‘Dissenting Experience’ conference series: These three annual conferences were organised by Anne, Michael, and Joel between 2013 and 2015 at Dr William’s Library in London.
+They explored the religious and social experiences the gathered Churches and their members during the seventeenth and eighteenth centuries.

-(d) The ‘Dissenting Experience’ website: The aim of the website is to provide information about ‘Dissenting Experience’ projects (such as InvenCaP) and events (such as our conferences).
+(d) The ‘Dissenting Experience’ website: The aim of the website is to provide information about ‘Dissenting Experience’ projects (such as InvenCaP) and events.
 It also provides an overview of the full range of current research into Puritanism and Dissent, including conferences, projects, books, articles, editions, and theses.

 If you would like us to consider including details of your research on our website, please feel free to contact us.